Grantmaking Guidelines

 Across both Arts Education and Student Academic Success interest areas, MDBF seeks to address and challenge inequities that limit student success, learning, and arts experiences.

-Information about MDBF's one-year grant program will be shared in Spring 2025.
+Information about MDBF's one-year grant program will be shared in Summer 2026.

-Each year, we will award 5-7 general operating support grants to nonprofit organizations that further our grantmaking goals.
-Grant amounts range from $15,000-$50,000 a year for each organization.
+Each year, we will award 5 multiyear general operating support grants to nonprofit organizations that further our grantmaking goals.
+Grant amounts range from $20,000-$50,000 a year for each organization.
 MDBF has a finite budget and may not be able to fund the full amount requested.
 If your application moves forward, MDBF staff will work with your organization to determine the actual requested amount.
 Please know that there is no penalty for requesting the maximum amount at the LOI stage.

 Multiyear grants are only available to organizations that MDBF has funded in the previous five years.
 Both developing nonprofits and established organizations are eligible for these grants.
 All organizations must have a primary focus on the Arts, Arts Education, or Student Academic Success.
 Organizations must be located in and main programming must take place in Chatham, Durham, Orange, and/or Wake Counties, NC.